jacksonporter/canvassubmissionunpacker/README.md

 * ./CanvasSubmissionUnpacker.sh  - if you mark the script as executable by running:
 	* chmod 554 CanvasSubmissionUnpacker.sh

-If you run the script with no command line options, it will automatically run in interactive mode.
+If you run the script without command line options, it will automatically run in interactive mode.
 Here are examples of other options you can use:

 * Display Usage:
 	*  bash CanvasSubmissionUnpacker.sh -u